jlehrman/AutoWin/README.md

-This is to brain rot
+This is a brain rot